 January is Glaucoma Awareness Month.
-Over three million people in the U.S. suffer from glaucoma, an eye disease that causes damage to the optic nerve, resulting in loss of vision.
+Nearly 3 million people in the U.S. suffer from glaucoma, an eye disease that causes damage to the optic nerve, resulting in loss of vision.
 While there is no cure for glaucoma, an early diagnosis, proper medical treatment, and a healthy lifestyle can slow the disease’s progress.

 Glaucoma is a life-changing disease.
 But it doesn’t have to be a change for the worse.
 You may be surprised to learn that comedienne Whoopi Goldberg and U2 lead singer Bono have been diagnosed with glaucoma.
 It hasn’t slowed them down!
 Living with glaucoma means making strategic changes to your daily routine — developing new habits that will allow you to manage your health and maintain the independent lifestyle you’re accustomed to.